bekk/bekk-christmas/post/react/custom-hooks.md

 ---
 ## Custom Hooks anatomy

 Suppose you want to create an app that keeps track of a value even after a page refresh.
-This can easily be done by taking advantage of the local storage feature in any browser.
-A Custom Hook for this could may look like the following:
+This can easily be done by taking advantage of [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) in a browser.
+A Custom Hook for this may look like the following:

 ```javascript
 import React, { useEffect } from 'react';